Conquest of the Empire: 2005 version

 The 2005 re-release featured a tweaked version of the original rules as Conquest of the Empire: Classic.
-In this version the combat system was changed.
-Dice now featured images on all sides which represented your units.
+In this version, the combat system was changed.
+Dice now featured images on all sides that represented your units.
 If you'd roll an infantry, an infantry unit from your army would make a hit.
 Catapults are now more balanced.

 Conquest of the Empire II

 The 2005 re-release contains two rulesets and is therefore in a sense 'two games in one'.
 Besides the classic rules, there is also a new ruleset heavily inspired by another Eagle game, Struggle of Empires by Martin Wallace, and represents a more 'modern' type of board game.
-Players now fight for influence in key provinces and troops are not limited in their area movement any more.
-New concepts include forced alliances, chaos points, action cards and senate votes.
+Players now fight for influence in key provinces and troops are not limited in their area movement anymore.
+New concepts include forced alliances, chaos points, action cards, and senate votes.